Naughty Baby (film): Plot

-Rosalind “Rosie” McGill (Alice White) works as a hat check girl at the luxurious Ritz Hotel.
-Alongside her loyal friend Polly (Doris Dawson), Rosie dreams of snagging a wealthy husband and leaving her humble circumstances behind.
+Rosalind “Rosie” McGill works as a hat check girl at the luxurious Ritz Hotel.
+Alongside her loyal friend Polly, Rosie dreams of snagging a wealthy husband and leaving her humble circumstances behind.

-Her opportunity arises when Terry Vandeveer (Jack Mulhall), a charming and wealthy bachelor from Boston, arrives at the Ritz with his companion Tippy Grayson (James Ford).
+Her opportunity arises when Terry Vandeveer, a charming and wealthy bachelor from Boston, arrives at the Ritz with his companion Tippy Grayson.
 In a bold move, Rosie “borrows” an expensive cloak from the check room, orchestrating a collision with Terry in order to catch his attention.

-Learning that Terry will be spending the weekend at Long Beach, Rosie persuades her three hapless suitors — Joe Cassidy (Andy Devine), Izzy Cohen (Benny Rubin), and Tony Caponi (Georgie Stone) — to help her get there.
+Learning that Terry will be spending the weekend at Long Beach, Rosie persuades her three hapless suitors — Joe Cassidy, Izzy Cohen, and Tony Caponi — to help her get there.
 Joe “borrows” a Rolls-Royce, Izzy loans her jewelry from the pawnshop where he works, and Tony supplies a fashionable bathing suit.

 At the beach, Rosie’s plan works — Terry is smitten, and they go swimming together.
 But the flimsy “borrowed” bathing suit proves disastrous, tearing apart in the surf.
 Rosie is forced to stay offshore until a blanket can be delivered.
 A press photographer captures the moment, and a tabloid runs the story of a Boston millionaire saving a mysterious socialite from drowning.

 Rosie, having fallen for Terry, writes to ask him to meet her in the park after her riding lesson.
-But Bonnie Le Vonne (Thelma Todd) and Goldie Torres (Natalie Joyce) — savvy Manhattan girls with keys to Terry and Tippy’s suites — learn of Rosie’s scheme.
+But Bonnie Le Vonne and Goldie Torres — savvy Manhattan girls with keys to Terry and Tippy’s suites — learn of Rosie’s scheme.
 Meanwhile, Terry discovers Rosie’s real identity and working-class background, but agrees to keep the appointment.
 Dressed in borrowed riding clothes, Rosie tries to maintain the charade, but falls off her horse — literally and figuratively — when her secret begins to unravel.

 Quitting her job at the hotel before Terry can confront her, Rosie overhears Bonnie and Goldie plotting to trap Terry into marrying Bonnie by luring him across the state line.
 She races to warn him.

 With the help of her “Three Musketeers,” Rosie crashes a hotel party — in the same suite where Terry is throwing his birthday celebration.
-Rosie wears a striking dress borrowed by Tony from Madame Fleurette’s (Rose Dione) fashion house.
+Rosie wears a striking dress borrowed by Tony from Madame Fleurette’s fashion house.
 Fleurette appears at the party and recognizes the gown, pursuing Rosie through the hotel until everyone ends up in Terry’s room.

 There, the truth unravels: Tony confesses to borrowing the gown, Izzy admits to pawning the jewelry, and Joe reveals the Rolls-Royce was also “borrowed.”
 Just as Bonnie tries to drag Terry away, a dishonored check marked “No Funds” arrives, leading her to abandon him — believing he’s just another pretender.

 Terry, touched by Rosie’s sincerity, embraces her.
 Rosie assures him she doesn’t care if he has no money — just as his wealthy uncle arrives, revealing Terry’s allowance had simply temporarily been suspended, not his fortune.
 With the misunderstanding cleared, Rosie gets her rich husband after all — and one who truly loves her.